Saudi-led coalition jets pound Yemen capital after Huthi strikes - RFI

 Years of bombing have failed to shake the rebels' hold on Sanaa, and they have steadily expanded their reach in the country's north.

-But he also reiterated US support for Saudi Arabia in defending its territory.
+But he has also reiterated US support for Saudi Arabia in defending its territory.

-The grinding conflict has claimed tens of thousands of lives and displaced millions, according to international organisations, sparking what the UN calls the world's worst humanitarian crisis.

 © 2021 AFP